lorenzoongithub/sequential/README.md

 There are many things I would like to add in yolpo.
 Here are a few:

+* slow motion button - a button to execute the javascript in slow motion _almost done_
+* option to display interim results
 * concept of playlist - similar concept of a playlist for a video player
-* slow motion button - a button to execute the javascript in slow motion displaying interim results on the way
 * much better UI and UX - the UI and UX need to significantly improve.
 Currently editing is particularly unintuitive.
 * isomorphic API - currently yolpo's code is heavily dependent on some key dom components (e.g. IFrame for sandboxing the execution)
 * github sign in integration